Rules and Regulations - 2017Updated Friday December 15, 2017 by JG.

 Note 1: In the Senior Division, 11th and 12th graders may play in the league subject to SGSA Executive Board approval.

 Note 2: (Pre-K exemption rule) Players wishing to register and play in the T-Ball Division shall reach the minimum age of four (4) on or before January 1stof the registration year.

-Note 3: A player shall have completed a minimum of two (2) years for Kindergarten or three (3) years for Pre-Kindergarten of T-Ball prior to advancement to the Coaches Pitch Division.
+Note 3: A player shall have completed a minimum of two (2) years for Kindergarten or three (3) years for Pre-Kindergarten of T-Ball prior to advancement to the Minors Division.
 This requirement may be waived at parent’s discretion and Executive Board approval.
-This waiver MAY be granted only if there is a shortage of players in the Coaches Pitch Division and the Executive Board deems that the player can safely protect themselves and compete at the higher level of competition.
+This waiver MAY be granted only if there is a shortage of players in the Minors Division and the Executive Board deems that the player can safely protect themselves and compete at the higher level of competition.